jurijkreutz/austrian_orf_weather/README.md

 # Austrian Weather Script in Python
-A simple web scraper for data from wetter.orf.at
+A simple web scraper for data from wetter.orf.at.\
+All weather data used in the script belongs to ORF.

 ## What it does
-The goal is to create a simple Python application for getting weather information from the website ORF.at.\
+The goal is to create a simple Python application for getting weather information from wetter.orf.at.\
-ORF is the national broadcaster of Austria.
+ORF is the national broadcaster in Austria.
+ORF.at is a well known news and information page in the country.

+## Already working
+- Scraping data from wetter.orf.at\
+- Showing the average temperature in the country right now\
+- Showing temperatures from regional weather stations

 ## To-Do
-() Create first version of the program\
--- () Show temperatures of all regional capital cities\
--- () Show detailed temperatures from regional weather stations, sorted by state
+- Handling Exceptions (e.g. wrong inputs from user)\
+- Ability to show weather forecasts\
+- Ability to choose from a wide array from weather stations\
+- ...